 San Francisco Health Care Security Ordinance—The Fair Chance Ordinance

-Employers covered by the Health Care Security Ordinance are required to submit the Employer Annual Reporting Form by April 30th each year (May 2nd this year) or face penalties of up to $500 per quarter.
+Employers covered by the Health Care Security Ordinance are required to submit the Employer Annual Reporting Form by April 30th each year or face penalties of up to $500 per quarter.

 The California Consumer Privacy Act of 2018 (the “CCPA”) was passed by the California State Legislature and signed into law by Jerry Brown, Governor of California, in June 2018.